charlie2951/tflite_micro_rpi0/README.md

 This repo contain some pre-trained models **(Hello Sine, CIFAR-10 image classification, MNIST Digit identifier)** converted into TFLITE format and accessable using the tflite-micro runtime.
 Check the individual directory for the descriptions and source code.
 These code has been tested on RPI-0 with Raspberrian Bullseye OS with Python V3.9 and they are working properly.
 These codes are also tested for ***real time input data taken from Raspberry-Pi camera module.*** <br>

 ## List of Tested Projects using TFLITE-MICRO Runtime <br>
-These models are trained on desktop.Google Colab and trained model is converted to TFLITE format.
-Then, these models are transferred into Raspberry Pi using sftp and Inference was performed. <br>
+*These models are trained on desktop.Google Colab and trained model is converted to TFLITE format.
+Then, these models are transferred into Raspberry Pi using sftp and Inference was performed.* <br>

-1.Sine wave prediction using fully connected ANN model
+1.Sine wave prediction using fully connected ANN model<br>
-2. MNIST Handwritten digit classification using fully connected ANN model
+2. MNIST Handwritten digit classification using fully connected ANN model<br>
 3. CIFAR-10 image classification with Convolutional Neural Network  (classify images from 10 different category)